 - Lever handles on doors or automatic openers

 - Appropriate counter height in the bathroom and kitchen

 The Civil Rights Act of 1968 was amended in 1988 to include language prohibiting discrimination in housing against people with disabilities.
 This meant that, after 1991, it became illegal to construct a multifamily dwelling, like an apartment building that was inaccessible to someone with a disability.

 In 1991, the Department of Housing and Urban Development issued the Fair Housing Act Guidelines.
 These outlined the adaptations required for all buildings to be considered accessible, including:

 - Access to common areas.

 - Kitchens and bathrooms usable for someone with a disability

-- Access into a unit
+- Access to a unit

 - Doors wide enough for wheelchairs